fxamacker/cbor/README.md

 * CBOR `Undefined` (0xf7) value decodes to Go's `nil` value.
 CBOR `Null` (0xf6) more closely matches Go's `nil`.
 * CBOR `simple values` that are unassigned/reserved by IANA are not fully supported until v2.5.0.
 * CBOR map keys with data types not supported by Go for map keys are ignored and an error is returned after continuing to decode remaining items.
-* When using io.Reader interface to read very large or indefinite length CBOR data, Go's `io.LimitReader` should be used to limit size.
 * When decoding registered CBOR tag data to interface type, decoder creates a pointer to registered Go type matching CBOR tag number.
 Requiring a pointer for this is a Go limitation.

 ## Fuzzing and Code Coverage

-__Over 375 tests__ must pass on 4 architectures before tagging a release.
-They include all RFC 7049 and RFC 8949 examples, bugs found by fuzzing, maliciously crafted CBOR data, and over 87 tests with malformed data.
-There's some overlap in the tests but it isn't a high priority to trim tests.

 __Code coverage__ must not fall below 95% when tagging a release.
-Code coverage is above 96% (`go test -cover`) for cbor v2.5 which is among the highest for codecs written in Go.
+Code coverage is above 96% (`go test -cover`) for fxamacker/cbor v2.5.

-__Coverage-guided fuzzing__ must pass billions of execs using a previously generated corpus before tagging a release.
-Fuzzing is usually continued after the release is tagged and is manually stopped after reaching several billion execs.
+__Coverage-guided fuzzing__ must pass billions of execs using before tagging a release.
 Fuzzing is done using nonpublic code which may eventually get merged into this project.

-To prevent delays to release schedules, fuzzing is not restarted for a release if changes are limited to ci, docs, and comments.
+Until then, reports like OpenSSF Scorecard cannot detect that this project uses extensive fuzz tests.

 <hr>